emilykuowen/cs230_project/README.md

 ```bash
 cd ddsp
 ```
-3. Generate the tfrecord files that correspond to your own data:
+3. Generate the tfrecord files that correspond to your own data.
+The tfrecord files will be stored in `ddsp/data/"instrument"`.
 ```bash
 python3 generate_ddsp_tfrecord.py
 ```
-The tfrecord files will be stored in `ddsp/data/"instrument"`.
 4. Run DDSP training by the following terminal command
 ```bash
 ddsp_run \